 Buy ceramic magnets on-line today.
 Magnetshop.com carries a large inventory of ceramic disc, block (rectangular & square), and ring magnets, available in a wide range of shapes and sizes.
 Ceramic magnets (also known as "Ferrite" magnets) are part of the permanent magnet family, and the lowest cost, hard magnets available today.

 Ceramic magnets are used for many consumer & commercial applications such as craft projects, refrigerator magnets, badge holders, latches, display boards, motors, lifting magnets, science projects, toys, games, POP displays, advertising giveaways & much more.

 Click on the images below for pricing & sizes:

-► Temperature Stability: Ceramic magnets can be used at fairly high temperatures, although their magnetic properties drop with temperature.
+What are the temperature constraints for ceramic magnets?
+Ceramic magnets can be used at fairly high temperatures, although their magnetic properties drop with temperature.
 At 175°C (350° F), approximately 75% of their room temperature magnetic properties are retained. (top)

 How are magnets rated?
-This refers to the maximum strength that the magnetic material can be magnetized to.
 Magnets are typically rated by their residual induction, coercive force & maximum energy product.
-Click here for more details (section 4.0). (top)
+Click here for more details (section 4.0).
+This refers to the maximum strength that the magnetic material can be magnetized to. (top)

 Are there machining constraints for ceramic magnets?
 Ceramic magnets require special machining techniques, and should be machined in an “un-magnetized” state.
-We are fully equipped to machine these materials to your specifications.
-Just let us know what you are looking for by clicking on the special request button at the top of the site. (top)
+We are fully equipped to machine these materials to your specifications, just let us know what you are looking for by sending us a special request. (top)

 Are surface treatments required for ceramic magnets?
 Ceramic magnets do not need to be protected for surface rust.
 A thin film of magnet powder on the surface is common. (top)